JuanPaLA/JuanPaLA/README.md

 ## Contact 📫
 Just write me to my personal email: juanlopezalurralde@gmail.com

+## My favorites tools
+- JS: React, Node, jQuery, Express, Mongoose... (specially experienced in MERN stack).
+- Python: Anaconda data science stack.
+- PHP & WordPress.

+- Fluent in Javascript.
+- Confident in Python.
+- I can do it with with PHP,
+- And I suppose I can learn the rest.
 <!--
 **JuanPaLA/JuanPaLA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.